50 Clever Money-Saving Tips for 2025 (Budget Smarter)

 1) Cancel unused subscriptions.

+We are completely flooded in subscriptions.
 Music streaming, video games, magazines and newspapers, fitness and wellness, software and productivity tools, streaming services, you name it.
-We are completely flooded in subscriptions.
 Be honest with yourself: how much free time do you really have?
 Take a hard look at all your subscriptions and decide which ones you are truly getting your money’s worth and cancel the rest.

 2) Pretend to cancel subscriptions to get better deals.

-I recently got a 50% reduction to renew my annual Headspace subscription and it literally cost three clicks of my time.
+I recently got a 50% reduction to renew my annual Headspace subscription and it literally “cost” three clicks of my time.
 Similarly, I also got 33% off a magazine subscription after 10 minutes in a chat box.
 Generally, when beginning a subscription, set yourself a calendar reminder a few days before it's due to expire.
 This allows you to consider whether you'd like to cancel or employ the "pretend to cancel" tactic.

 3) Regularly shop around for better service providers.

 Once per year, at a pre-defined date, sit down with the information of your insurance, utilities, internet, phone, etc. providers.
-There are always new competitors offering better deals for the same service - don’t leave any money on the table.
+There are always new competitors offering better deals for the same service—don’t leave any money on the table.

 4) Shop at thrift stores.

 Shop at thrift stores (or their online equivalents) for clothing and household items, including furniture.
 The depreciation cost of most products is staggering, it is not uncommon to see 50% off or more on second hand products that are as good as new.
 Pride yourself on being more environmentally-friendly and appreciate that the product has a history and enjoyed multiple uses.
-In my area, eBay and Vinted are popular choices, while local flea markets provide unexpectedly enjoyable experiences with live music and a great atmosphere.
-Frankly, it is normally a much better experience overall than just going to an indoor mall.

 5) Use discount apps, coupons, and price compare.

-Before making purchases, especially for food and household supply items.
+Price compare before making purchases, especially for food and household supply items.

 6) Implement automatic savings through a “pay yourself first budget”.

-Implementing a pay yourself first budget ensures prioritizing savings before spending at the very beginning of the month.
-It fosters good savings habits and helps to keep a consistent savings rate, the single most important factor for working towards financial independence.
+Implementing a pay yourself first budget ensures prioritizing savings and investments before spending at the very beginning of the month.
+It fosters good savings habits and helps to keep a consistent savings rate, the single most important factor for working towards financial independence.This strategy is especially powerful if you’re wondering how to save money from your salary and increase your savings rate consistently over time.

 7) Avoid investing in actively-managed funds.

-Acknowledge that for most retail investors, the odds are stacked up against you - it is statistically very unlikely that you will beat the market after fees.
-Passive investing is the best strategy for the vast majority of retail investors; invest regularly by dollar-cost averaging into internationally-diversified low-cost index funds or ETFs that track them.
+Acknowledge that for most retail investors, the odds are stacked up against you—it is statistically very unlikely that you will beat the market after fees.
+Passive investing is the best strategy for the vast majority of retail investors; invest regularly by dollar-cost averaging into internationally-diversified, low-cost index funds or ETFs that track them.
 This decision is likely one of the ones that will make the largest difference for your retirement portfolio over the long run.

 8) Avoid high expense ratios.